Peyton Manning: Denver Broncos

 Manning was one of the most highly sought after free agents going into the 2012 season.
 Several teams sought out to meet with Manning including the Miami Dolphins, the Tennessee Titans, the Arizona Cardinals, and the Denver Broncos.
 After visiting both the Arizona Cardinals and the Denver Broncos, Manning ultimately selected Denver after meeting with John Elway, a retired Broncos Hall-of-Famer quarterback who was now the team's Executive Vice President of Football Operations and General Manager, and Broncos head coach John Fox.
 Manning reached an agreement with the Broncos on a five-year contract worth $96 million on March 20, 2012.
-Although the #18 is retired in honor of quarterback Frank Tripucka, he gave Manning permission to wear it.
+Although the #18 is retired in honor of quarterback Frank Tripucka, Manning received permission from Tripucka to wear it.